In Layman’s terms

 Unicom Marketing Consultancy

 Unicom Marketing Consultancy started as Unicom Advertising during its launch in the 1980s.
-The company is now a one-stop digital marketing solution that focuses on formulating digital marketing strategies, SEO, email marketing, social media marketing, media banner design, microsite design, viral game and video conceptualisation, and interactive web design.
+The company is now a one-stop digital marketing solution that focuses on formulating digital marketing strategies, SEO, email marketing, social media marketing, and media banner design.

 Address: 150 South Bridge Road #B1-10A Fook Hai Building, Singapore 058727